labring/sealos.io/content/blog/(tech-compared)/the-sealos-security-path/index.en.md

 ### Why Traditional Cloud Platforms Struggle with Zero Trust

-Many DevOps and cloud platforms claim to support Zero Trust—but in practice, most implementations are superficial and incomplete.
+Many DevOps and cloud platforms claim to support Zero Trust-but in practice, most implementations are superficial and incomplete.

 **Limited Isolation:** To begin with, isolation is often confined to logical boundaries such as Kubernetes namespaces, without enforced runtime sandboxing.
-As a result, this creates opportunities for _lateral movement_ between services—especially when RBAC rules are overly broad or inconsistently applied.
+As a result, this creates opportunities for _lateral movement_ between services-especially when RBAC rules are overly broad or inconsistently applied.
 In such cases, even a small misconfiguration can inadvertently grant elevated privileges, allowing attackers or compromised services to spread deeper within the system.

 **Unencrypted Internal Traffic:** Moreover, internal (east-west) service communication typically remains unencrypted by default.
 These platforms tend to rely on implicit trust within the internal network.
 This means that once an attacker gains initial access, there are few built-in defenses to prevent further intrusion across services or environments.

-**Weak Observability:** In addition, audit logs and monitoring tools—critical for security assurance—are often hidden behind enterprise-only plans.
+**Weak Observability:** In addition, audit logs and monitoring tools-critical for security assurance-are often hidden behind enterprise-only plans.
 This limited visibility not only weakens real-time threat detection, but also hampers post-incident analysis, especially for teams operating on free or lower-tier plans.

 **Lack of Resource Abuse Protection:** Finally, resource abuse remains a common and unresolved issue.
 Shared or free-tier environments frequently lack proper enforcement mechanisms such as usage quotas or behavioral controls.
 Consequently, it's easy for a single user or workload to exhaust system resources.
 This is particularly disruptive in academic or student-led environments, where a single misbehaving deployment can interfere with others or crash entire clusters.